PlatONnetwork/docs/docs/JsonRpc.md

 1. host: network interface to open the listener socket on (defaults to "localhost")
 2. port: network port to open the listener socket on (defaults to 8545)
 3. cors: cross-origin resource sharing header to use (defaults to "")
-4. apis: API modules to offer over this interface (defaults to "eth,net,web3")
+4. apis: API modules to offer over this interface (defaults to "platon,net,web3")

 ##### Returns

 `Boolean` - The method returns a boolean flag specifying whether the HTTP RPC listener was opened or not.
-Please note, only one HTTP endpoint is allowed to be active at any time..
+Please note, only one HTTP endpoint is allowed to be active at any time.

 ##### Example
 ```js